14 Actionable Bird Watching Tips for Beginners (and a few for everyone!)

 As a general rule, I prefer to spend a little more on clothing items that are not bulky and easy to move around in.
 For example, I personally hate wearing jeans while birding!
 It feels like I am super constrained.

-I also try to find waterproof or water resistant clothing.
-This is a MUST for my boots or shoes.
+I also try to find waterproof or water-resistant clothing, which is a MUST for my boots or shoes.

 Get yourself equipped with the right clothing and accessories.
 Below is a list of some ideas:

 - Waterproof Hiking Boots and Shoes:

 - Hiking Socks:

 - Make sure the material is not cotton!